 How to automate medication reconciliation with AI Agents

-Imagine the following scenario: a patient with diabetes, hypertension, and chronic kidney disease is admitted and has conflicting medication lists from two specialists, pharmacy records that don't match her EHR, and an over-the-counter NSAID she didn't mention that interacts with her other drugs.
-A pharmacist has to reconcile all of this under time pressure across multiple systems and phone calls.
-One missed step and the patient ends up on a dangerous combination.
-This is exactly the kind of multi-source, conditional reasoning problem that agents are built for.
+Consider a patient with diabetes, hypertension, and chronic kidney disease who gets admitted with conflicting medication lists from two specialists.
+Her pharmacy records don't match her EHR.
+She's been taking an OTC NSAID she didn't bring up, and it interacts with her other drugs.
+One missed step and she's on a dangerous combination.

 1. Start with the Medication Reconciliation Agent template